Vira Narendra Sinha

-Sri Vira Parakrama Narendra Singha (Sinhala:ශ්රී වීර පරාක්රම නරේන්ද්රසිංහ; 1707–1739 AD) was the last Sinhalese King of Sri Lanka of the Kingdom of Kandy.
+Sri Veera Parakrama Narendrasinha (Sinhala:ශ්රී වීර පරාක්රම නරේන්ද්රසිංහ; 1707–1739 AD) was the last Sinhalese King of Sri Lanka of the Kingdom of Kandy.
 He was also known as the "Prince of Kundasale".

 Childhood

-Narendra Singha was the successor of his father Vimaladharmasurya II.
+Narendrasinghe was the successor of his father Vimaladharmasurya II.
 His mother was a Royal Concubine called Muthukude Devi, who was from a local noble family.
 According to historical sources his father's other wives became jealous of him.
 So they conspired to kill him and his mother while they sailed across the Mahawali river at Lewella ferry by drawing.
 But a young man was going nearby saved both of them.

 After this incident King Vimaladharmasuriya II kept his beloved son at Kundasale Palace for safety.
 Because of this he was called as Prince Kundasale.

 Prince Kundasale was a playful boy in his young ages.

 Ascension to the throne

 Prince Kundasale was adopted by his father's Queen Consort to offer him the legal inheritance for the throne.
 When he was enthroned few members of the Royal Court disagreed and they tried to give the throne to Prince Pattiya Bandara.
 As the result during his reign, the chiefs and nobles strengthened their authority.
 Once a conspiracy was planned by the Second Adigar Yalegoda and his follower chiefs of the court against the king and one of the old friends of the king, called Pedro Dascon alias Pirre de Gascogne, pioneered in protecting the king.
 In return, the king appointed him as the Second Adigar in 1709.